NethServer/nethsecurity-docs/openvpn_tunnels.rst

 Subnet
 ^^^^^^
-``Subnet`` is the default topology and the recommended one: in ``subnet`` topology, the server will accept connections and will act as a DHCP server for every connected clients.
+``Subnet`` is the default topology and the recommended one: in ``subnet`` topology, the server will accept connections and will act as a DHCP server for every connected client.

 In this scenario the server will authenticate clients using TLS certificates and will push local routes to remote client.